MbinOrg/mbin/docs/02-admin/03-optional-features/04-image_metadata_cleaning.md

 # Image metadata cleaning with `exiftool`

-You could configure Mbin to remove meta-data from images.
+It is possible to configure Mbin to remove meta-data from images.

 To use this feature, install `exiftool` (`libimage-exiftool-perl` package for Ubuntu/Debian) and make sure `exiftool` executable exist and and visible in PATH